georgekosmidis/blog.georgekosmidis.net/workables/articles/100550-durable-functions-starting-with-serverless-stateful-orchestrations-in-azure/content.md

 ## Core Concepts of Azure Durable Functions

-Azure Durable Functions stand out as a highly potent extension of Azure Functions, enabling developers to craft stateful functions in a serverless compute environment.
-This unique capability allows for the orchestration of complex workflows, asynchronous operations, and long-running processes without the overhead of managing server state or worrying about the durability of the workflow's progress.
-To fully leverage the power of Durable Functions, it’s essential to grasp a few core concepts that underpin how these functions operate and interact within the Azure ecosystem.
-Understanding these concepts will empower developers to design and implement more efficient, scalable, and reliable serverless applications.
+To fully leverage the power of Durable Functions, it’s essential to go through a few core concepts that also underpin how these functions operate and interact within the Azure ecosystem.

 ### Function Chaining: How to Execute a Sequence of Functions in a Specific Order

 Function chaining in Azure Durable Functions is a pattern that allows you to execute a series of functions in a particular sequence.
 This pattern is particularly useful when you have tasks that need to be performed in order, where each task starts only after the previous one has completed, and the output of one function becomes the input to the next.
 Here’s a deeper dive into how function chaining works and how to implement it effectively.

-#### Understanding Function Chaining

-Function chaining involves invoking functions in a sequence, with each function performing its task and passing the result to the next function in the chain.
-This sequential execution is critical for workflows that require tasks to be completed in a specific order due to dependencies between tasks.

 #### How Durable Functions Facilitate Function Chaining

-Durable Functions extend Azure Functions by enabling stateful execution in a serverless environment.
-This statefulness is crucial for function chaining, as it allows the workflow to remember the state of execution as it moves from one function to the next.
+Statefulness is crucial for function chaining, as it allows the workflow to remember the state of execution as it moves from one function to the next.
 Durable Functions use "orchestrator functions" to control the workflow, including the execution order of functions.

 #### Implementing Function Chaining